7 Tips for Building an Effective Email Sequence

 Just try to judge your audience.
 The ideal tone of voice will differ depending on the seniority of the client.
 Using slang, emojis and text speak probably won’t work on company CEOs.

 Your email sequence will have an overarching goal.
 It could be to book a meeting or demo, it could be renewing a contract, or virtually anything else.
-However, you should have a goal for every email in your sequence, something you want your recipient to do after they’ve read it.
+However, you should have a goal for every email in your sequence, especially transactional emails, something you want your recipient to do after they’ve read it.

 The only way to get your prospect to take action is to tell them what to do.
 This is your Call To Action, or CTA.
 Here are 3 CTA tips: